codeforamerica/glossary-bot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Push the button above to get started.
+Click the button above to get started.
 In the form that loads, add a name for your bot in the **App Name** field, or leave it blank to have Heroku generate a unique name.

 Paste the **Token** from the Slash Command integration into the `SLACK_TOKEN` field and the **Webhook URL** from the Incoming Webhooks integration into the `SLACK_WEBHOOK_URL` field.
 Now push the **Deploy for Free** button to deploy the bot!

 When it's done deploying, click the **View** button at the bottom of the form.
-You'll see a **Method Not Allowed** error page, but don't worry about that.
+A **Method Not Allowed** error page will load, but don't worry about that.
 All you're looking for is your bot's URL, which looks something like `https://my-glossary-bot.herokuapp.com/`.
-Copy that URL, paste it into the **URL** field of the Slash Command integration page on Slack, and save the integration.
+Copy that URL, paste it into the **URL** field of the Slash Command integration page on Slack, and save the integration there.

 And now you're good to get glossing!